Brooks Thompson (soccer): Sporting Kansas City

 On January 20, 2021, Thompson signed a homegrown player deal for Major League Soccer club Sporting Kansas City.
 Following the 2021 season, Thompson's contract option was declined by Kansas City.

 Philadelphia Union II

 In March 2022, Thompson was announced as signing with Philadelphia Union II ahead of their first season competing in MLS Next Pro.

+North Carolina FC

+In July 2023, it was announced Thompson would be on loan to North Carolina FC for the remainder of the 2023 season.

+Hartford Athletic

+In January 2024, Thompson signed with Hartford Athletic of the USL Championship.

+Loan to Spokane Velocity

+In May 2024, Thompson signed on a season-long loan with Spokane Velocity FC in its inaugural season of the USL League One.

+Lexington Sporting Club

+On January 22, 2025, it was announced Thompson had been acquired via transfer by Lexington Sporting Club in USL Championship from Hartford Athletic.